Joint Degree Programs

 Is D.C. your GOAL?
 Then the GOAL program is your ticket to Washington, D.C.

 The Creighton University School of law offers a combined degree program to meet the growing needs of government for highly qualified lawyers.
 In three years, law students can earn both a Juris Doctor and a Master of Science in Government and Leadership.
 The program includes a Washington, D.C. - based semester with a full-time federal government externship.
+Apply to the Goal Program.

 Law and a Master of Science in Negotiation & Conflict Resolution J.D./M.S.
 (NCR)